 The History and Mission of NCADD National Alcohol Awareness Month

-The National Council of Alcoholism and Drug Dependence started National Alcohol Awareness Month in 1987.
+The National Council of Alcoholism and Drug Dependence (NCADD) started National Alcohol Awareness Month in 1987.
 It takes place every April.
 It is estimated that 18 million people in America have an alcohol problem.
 This is about 8.5 percent of the population.
 The purpose of National Alcohol Awareness Month is to raise public understanding and awareness of alcohol-related issues.
 The National Council of Alcoholism and Drug Dependence also aims to help erase the stigma of alcoholism, so that people can get the help that they need.

 What Type of Events Take Place During National Alcohol Awareness Month?